 Formally known as The Cattedrale di Santa Maria del Fiore, The Duomo was (and still is) an absolutely mind blowing architectural feat.
 The cathedral’s dome was engineered by Filippo Brunelleschi who (no joke) had zero previous architectural experience.
 Not bad for a first timer, eh?
-If you’re a total nerd like me and actually enjoy documentaries, click here for an amazing National Geographic documentary about the creation of the dome.
+If you want to know more about the specifics of how it was built, watch this short National Geographic video about the creation of the dome.

 The main star of the palazzo is the Magi Chapel and its frescoes, as much of the rest of the palace has been altered since the 15th century.
 It is without a doubt one of the most ornate rooms you’ll ever find yourself in.

 Entry to the palazzo is far more kind (both to your wallet and to your personal space) when compared to Florence’s other tourist spots.
 I visited in August, peak tourist season, and had no problem just walking in and purchasing a ticket.
 I was surprised at how uncrowded this beautiful palace was, and with entry and €7 (€4 for students!) it’s definitely one of the most affordable cultural luxuries in the city.

 The Tuscan heat can wear you down.
 Gelato is your friend.
 Here's where to get the good stuff...

 Gelateria Edoardo – Piazza del Duomo, 45R